 - Use browser plugins to monitor your site’s Google rankings.
 MOZ is one well known extension that works if you are using Chrome.

-Again, many of these steps require additional learning.
+Again, many of these steps require additional learning regardless of what web building platform you choose (whether you realize this yet or not).
 Their order is not as important as doing them.
 But the more you know and understand about how a site operates, the better you will be able to improve and control results without losing years of work in the process.